Joalor64GH/Arbox-WebVersion/README.md

 ## "What is Arbox?"
 The story of a young hero called "Mike" who has incredible skills and abilities which are powered by the sun's energy.

-His mission is protect his universe with his team called "The Scarlets" from evil bosses and teams who's purposes are to destroy them and take over their universe.
+His mission is to protect his universe with his team called "The Scarlets" from evil bosses and teams who's purposes are to destroy them and take over their universe.

 Along with the guide maps he'll be finding on his adventures, he will be guided little by little to his next mission and destroy the evil bosses together with his team!